 - Have you ever developed any infections directly related to your heartburn related condition?

-- In the past 2 years have you ever need to be hospitalized for any reason?
+- In the past two years, have you ever need to be hospitalized for any reason?

 - Are you currently working now?